wallenby/image_focus_recognition_neural_network/README.md

 An image focus recognition A.I. using Neural Networks

-THE .h5 FILE THAT CONTAINS THE PRE-TRAINED MODEL IS TOO BIG TO UPLOAD!
+THE .h5 FILE THAT CONTAINS THE PRE-TRAINED MODEL IS TOO BIG TO UPLOAD TO GITHUB!

+But you can download it via this google drive link: https://drive.google.com/file/d/1F4hOER7-8GwNaRpQjkEx9IFwi4GCWcL5/view?usp=sharing

 ## 1. Introduction